TurhanOz/PhotoProject/README.md

 Android application fetching and displaying pictures.

+##Technical Choice & Quality
+- Retrofit w/ okhttp have been used for the request layer
+- Glide (over Picasso) is used for image fetching
+- RxJava is used for asynchronous computation
+- Unit Tests have been written on relevant places

 ##TODO
 - Display 'waiting placeholder' on Main Screen while fetching list
 - cache response (it's 304 though)
 - 'show albums' screen
 - 'show photos per album' screen
 - show big image on photo click
+- use ButterKnife for view binding

 ##304 and Etag
 The application http client has been configured with a cache.